Here are 13 creepy Pittsburgh Ghost Stories to scare you this season.

 1. The Cathedral of Learning’s Early American Room, Oakland

 Sure, they may be gorgeously decorated at Christmastime but did you know the Early American Room at the Cathedral of Learning is allegedly haunted by the ghost of Martha Jane Poe?
 Poe, who died in 1936, haunts the room.
-While she doesn’t seem violent by any means, she doesn’t like being disturbed by tourists or visitors.
+She doesn’t like being disturbed by tourists or visitors.
 Her wedding quilt lies on the bed in the room and people have seen photographs oddly cracking and a rocking chair moving on its own.

 2. The Broughton School, South Park